 Branding Statements and Profiles

-This introduction fulfills two main purposes at the same time: it gives hiring managers quick insight into the candidate, while allowing the candidate an opportunity to use resume keywords that will get their application noticed.
+This introduction fulfills two main purposes at the same time: it gives hiring managers quick insight into the candidate while allowing the candidate an opportunity to use resume keywords that will get their application noticed.
+Here's an example:

 Use Keywords in Your Resume

 Choosing the right keywords is essential to getting past software and human screeners.
-These keywords aren't the same as resume buzzwords – those are almost always overused and will get your resume a one-way trip to the circular file.
-No, resume keywords are individual to the job you're applying for, and should change every time you submit your resume for a new position.
+These keywords aren't the same as resume buzzwords—those are almost always overused and will get your resume a one-way trip to the circular file.
+Resume keywords are individual to the job you're applying for and should change every time you submit your resume for a new position.

 How to Select Keywords